Euphredes/Euphredes/README.txt

 resources to places.

-Like Mr. Ford, my name is not signed on the Declaration of Indpendence.
+Like Mr. Ford, my name is not signed on the Declaration of Independence.
 Anyone whose name isn't signed, methinks, is not in the set: We The
 People.
 That! makes a canidate for